Allergic Reactions: What’s Normal, What’s Not

 Recommended Related to Allergies

-Read the Regional Allergies article > >
+Read the Managing Allergies at Work article > >

 In this article, you'll learn the symptoms of mild allergic reactions and an anaphylactic reaction.
 You'll also find out what to do if a child has anaphylaxis.